|

 handiwork before resuming with his checklist.

-pack once we’re on board?
+power pack once we’re on board?
 They’re going to lift Vice

 just high enough off the deck so the tires don’t make